Witiko/ding/README.md

       "nameN": callbackN
     });

 For every X from 1 through N, the `callbackX` method will be called, when a storage event with the `nameX` name is received.
 All names should be fully qualified domain names to prevent collisions.
-The method returns an unsubscription function, which will remove the listeners once invoked.
+The method returns an unsubscription function, which will, once invoked, remove the listeners.

 ## Compatibility ##